erdsal4/farmapp/README.md

 This is the first version of the app, and was originally a project conceived within the HPC Support group at Pomona ITS.
 So, its development was given over to another team of developers.

+Most of the project was developed within a private repo, and so most of the app's git history cannot be found in this repo.

 # Run

 This app was built within the Flutter framework, so one should run it as a Flutter app.
 The instruc-